collins-harry/quote-therapist/README.md

 #### Image scraper

 The image scraper (/app/scrapers/scraper_images.py) finds images for each quote and stores them in (/app/static/images/).
-Before starting the function checks if the quote already has images downloaded by checking for an image attribute in the quote's JSON entry.
+Before starting, the function checks if the quote already has images downloaded by checking for an image attribute in the quote's JSON entry.

 If not present the quote is decomposed into keywords which are used to query google images with safe search enabled.
 The scraper stores the images on the hard disk and adds their location as an attribute called *image* in the quote's JSON entry.